 Netting: If you can completely enclose your crop in netting with openings no larger than 0.9mm, SWD adults cannot get inside.
 One problem is setting up a door to allow repeated entry for picking, yet not allow the flies to get in.
 Note that netting the crop with mesh this fine will increase the temperature and relative humidity inside.

 Post-Harvest Refrigeration: Cool temperatures stop the development of small life stage before they grow into visually observable forms.
 Prolonged cold storage can also kill young life stages (e.g. three days in a normal refrigerator).

 Freezing: Freezing the fruit kills any eggs or larvae that might be inside, but alters the fruit characteristics.

 Since this is a new pest, management options are somewhat limited, and are changing rapidly.
-Other good resources for SWD information include Michigan State University’s SWD Page, and the University of Maine’s SWD Blog.
+Other good resources for SWD information include The New England Small Fruit Management Guide, Michigan State University’s SWD Page, and the University of Maine’s SWD Blog.